mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 Webhook notifications can be configured for one or more applications created in your [Developer Dashboard](/developers/panel/app).

+Uma vez configurado, o Webhook será enviado sempre que ocorrer um ou mais eventos cadastrados, evitando que haja um trabalho de pesquisa a cada minuto em busca de uma resposta e, por consequência, que ocorra uma sobrecarga do sistema e a perda de dados sempre que houver alguma situação.
+Após receber uma notificação na sua plataforma, o Mercado Pago aguardará uma resposta para validar se você a recebeu corretamente.

 Once configured, the Webhook will be sent whenever one or more registered events occur, avoiding a search job every minute in search of an answer and, consequently, a system overload and data loss whenever there is some situation.
 After receiving a notification on your platform, Mercado Pago will wait for a response to validate that you received it correctly

 In this documentation, we will explain the necessary settings to receive messages (through the Dashboard or when creating payments), in addition to showing the necessary actions that you must take for Mercado Pago to validate that the notifications were properly received.

 ## Configuration via Dashboard

-Below, we will explain how to: specify the URLs that will be notified, configure the events from which notifications will be received, validate that the notifications you receive are sent by Mercado Pago and simulate the receipt of various types of notifications.
+Below, we will explain how to specify the URLs that will be notified, configure the events from which notifications will be received and simulate the receipt of various types of notifications.

 ![webhooks](/images/dashboard/webhooks-es.png)